Iittala Birds by Toikka Barn Owl Glass Sculpture

 Condition

-The sculpture appears to be in excellent condition with no visible chips, cracks, or significant surface abrasions.
-The glass maintains its original luster.
+The visible surfaces appear to be in excellent condition, with good luster and no obvious chips, cracks, or significant abrasions.
+Being glass, its primary vulnerabilities are impact damage.

 RARITY ANALYSIS